xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 ### VITLD Dataset Details

+### ⚠️ Important Notice

+1. **Data Grouping:** In the original VITLD dataset, **every four images correspond to one sliced sample**.
+During testing, ensure images are processed in groups of four in their original order.
+2. **Infrared Images:** IR images in this repo are for **visualization purposes only** and are not used in the network training/testing phases.
+3. **Preprocessing:** We recommend applying **CLAHE** (Contrast Limited Adaptive Histogram Equalization) to input images to highlight texture details.
+4. **Metrics:** Although binary classification performance is conventionally evaluated using foreground-specific metrics, we adopt class macro-averaged metrics (encompassing both foreground and background classes) to ensure fair and consistent comparisons with prior works [1][3][4][5].
+To guarantee objective evaluation, distinct computation strategies are applied to different metrics.
+Specifically, class macro-averaged IoU is computed via per-image averaging to faithfully reflect segmentation performance at the instance level.
+Precision, Recall, and F1-Score are calculated using a global accumulation strategy, wherein pixel-level statistics (TP, FP, and FN) are aggregated across the entire test set before metric computation.
+This approach treats the full test distribution as a unified entity, thereby providing a more robust and holistic assessment of the model's capability to simultaneously suppress false positives and recover true positives across diverse samples.

 The organized VITLD dataset is available via Baidu Drive:
 * **Link:** [Baidu Drive](https://pan.baidu.com/s/1gmfbENIXuLGKtdlqYTqrdA)
 * **Password:** `r8zw`